ivanape/java-performance-tips/README.md

 Java looked to help resolve the problem by introducing automatically managed heap memory using a process known as garbage collection (GC).
 Simply put, garbage collection is a **nondeterministic** process that triggers to recover and reuse no-longer-needed memory when the JVM requires more memory for allocation.

 GC comes at a cost: when it runs, it often stops the world, which means while GC is in progress the application pauses.
-Usually these pause times are designed to be incredibly small, but as an application is put under pressure they can increase
+Usually these pause times are designed to be incredibly small, but as an application is put under pressure they can increase.

+# JVMs

+- OpenJDK
+- Oracle
+- Zulu
+- IcedTea
+- Zing
+- J9
+- Avian
+- Android

+# Monitoring and Tooling for the JVM

+- Java Management Extensions (JMX)
+- Java agents
+- The JVM Tool Interface (JVMTI)
+- The Serviceability Agent (SA)